fabhari/PatientReAdmission/README.md

 robust code usefully using functions.  First (≥ 70 marks): As in Second Upper plus a well-justified predictive model by the data cleansing with sound evaluation techniques; a well-justified clusters and a concise report containing any decisions that may be recommended.
- Second Upper (60 to 69 marks): A good coverage of data cleansing techniques exploring the dataset, a good visualisation of the clusters, a predictive model with an appreciable accuracy with a rationale behind it, a working code and a well￾structured report on the results obtained from the dataset.
-UoL, CO3093/CO7093 5  Second Lower (50 to 59 marks): Some techniques used for data cleansing are overlooked, a predictive model partially justified with an appreciable accuracy, a working clustering, a partially commented code with very few functions, and a narrative of the findings about the dataset with few deficiencies.
- Third (40 to 49 marks): Essential data cleansing techniques are covered, a predictive model is given with some justification, a working but basic block code with no clustering, and a written report describing some of the work done.
- Fail (≤ 39 marks): Not satisfy the pass criteria and will still get some marks in most cases.
- None-submission: A mark of 0 will be awarded.
-Marking Group Work